Focus areas

 Shepherd Center

-The Shepherd Center is a world-renowned private, nonprofit hospital in Atlanta, Georgia that specializes in spinal cord and brain injuries, and other neuromuscular conditions.
+The Shepherd Center is a world-renowned private, nonprofit hospital in Atlanta, Georgia, that specializes in spinal cord and brain injuries, and other neuromuscular conditions.
 The Foundation gave $10 million to the Shepherd Center to help increase patient access and improve patient and family experiences by adding beds, providing on-site housing, expanding telehealth services and equipping patient rooms with smart home technology.

 In 2022, the Foundation donated $5 million to Banner Health, the largest provider of child healthcare in Arizona, to create a unified Children’s Cancer Center.
 The center will provide a comprehensive pediatric oncology clinic projected to serve over 2,200 patients and family members annually by 2034.
 This gift continued the work started with a $5 million gift in 2012 to create an integrated cancer center.